This post may contain affiliate links.

 Make the gelatin first.
 Boil 2 cups of water and prepare the gelatin according to the package directions.
 Stir the gelatin until it dissolves.
 Then pour it into your containers.

 Make sure these containers are clean and not contaminated already.
 You don’t need much in each container.
 We used six different ones and just divided it evenly.
-We only had a couple of petri dishes, so we used a combo of them and plastic cups.
+We only had a couple of petri dishes, so we used a combo of the dishes and plastic cups.

-Be sure your containers are sealed so no dust or debris can get in ahead of the experiment.
+Be sure your containers are sealed so no dust, debris or other organic material can get in ahead of the experiment.

-Now you need to let the gelatin set and solidify.
-I waited a day before getting back to it, but it is done in a few hours usually.
+Now you need to let the gelatin set, cooled and solidify.
+You will notice condensation and moisture as it cools.
+I waited a day before getting back to it, but it can be ready to use in just a few hours.

 The next day, after the gelatin was set, we got a few q-tips wet and rubbed them on different surfaces throughout the house.
 We swabbed the trash can lid, the stove burner, the bathroom cabinet handle, one of my kid’s hands, the kitchen counter.
-Anywhere will work, just try a variety of places to see different results.
+Try your cell phones, door handles, TV remotes, etc. Anywhere will work, just try a variety of places to see different results.

 After swabbing these different areas, label each cup and gently rub the q-tip all over the gelatin in the cup.
 You don’t want to break the surface of the gelatin, so do this carefully.